Kootenay Economic Region Workforce Insights

 Employment Trends

-Total employment in December 2024 was 5,260, showing a substantial increase of 110. in contrast to December, employment levels gained 390, demonstrating resilience.
+Total employment in August 2025 was 6,980, showing a moderate increase of 80. in contrast to August, employment levels rose by 360, indicating growth.

 Loading...